srjturner/abdicate/README.md

 #### Context#bootstrap(eager, callback)

-Scan the filepaths and read the annotated modules in those paths to create a set of InstanceFactories.
-If eager=true then also resolve their dependencies to 'bootstrap' this Context and populate Context.instances.
+Scans the 'filepaths' and register any annotated functions into the Context.
+If eager=true then this also invokes each registered function (in the order implied by their inter-dependencies) to populate 'Context.instances'.
 In any case, this will asynchronously return itself either via the Callback (if provided) or else as a Promise.

 __callback__                   The (optional) callback for non-Promise based invocation.